 - A combination of the above for a diverse/complex development

-When do these contributions need to be paid?
+When do Developer Contributions need to be paid?

-If the development is a subdivision then the imposed developer contributions must be paid prior to the release of the plan of subdivision.
+Developer Contributions must be paid prior to the issue of a Construction Certificate.
+If the development is a subdivision then the imposed Developer Contributions must be paid prior to the release of the plan of subdivision.